-When you need an easy chicken dinner the whole family will love, it doesn’t get much better than this Low-Carb Chicken Stir-Fry Sheet Pan Meal.
-And this recipe is also low-glycemic, dairy-free, South Beach Diet friendly, and can be gluten-free if you choose gluten-free soy sauce.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+When you need a chicken dinner the whole family will love, it doesn’t get much better than this easy Chicken Stir-Fry Sheet Pan Meal.
+And this recipe is deliciously low in carbs!

 And then before I had a chance to post it I saw a very similar recipe one day in a Facebook group where bloggers share each other’s recipes!
 And when I clicked through to look at that recipe I saw that it had been adapted from someone else as well, so I’m starting to feel that there really are very few original cooking ideas left!

 But even if it didn’t turn out to be all that original, this low-carb Chicken Stir-Fry Sheet Pan Meal is absolutely the bomb!
 This could not be easier or more delicious, and I’d even make a bet that everyone in your family will gobble it up.

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)